 Picard: Organise pesky "unknown" MP3s

-If you've got hundreds of untitled MP3 tracks on your machine, Picard will analyse them and add all the relevant artist/title info for those that match tracks in its database, saving you the hassle.
+If you've got hundreds of untitled MP3 tracks on your machine, Picard will analyse them and add all the relevant artist/title info for those that match tracks in its database.

 It also offers a wealth of other options for keeping your collection organised.